rugbyprof/Mobile-Web-Programming/Assignment-3.md

 - Create a folder called `ContactForm`
 - Copy your `index.html` from your `/var/www/html` folder into `ContactForm`.
 If you don't have the correct file, use the faithful wget command and grab it: `wget http://107.170.231.151/index.html`.
 Run this from your `ContactForm` folder.
-- Make necessary changes to the `index.html` page
+- Make necessary changes to the `index.html` page applying the changes that are indicated below on the graphics.

 #### Helpful Graphic: